yovitsa/portfolio/README.md

-6. After uploading and unziping the application directory, I have used unzip for that.
+6. After uploading and unzipping the application directory, I have used unzip for that.
 I have used the command `sudo apt install unzip` and then

         `unzip <directory-name>`